ghareth/py2nb/README.md

 * `py2nb` – Convert a python script to a jupyter notebook

-To install this package type:
+To install this package, clone `ghareth/py2nb` and type:
 ```
 cd \path\to\py2nb\setup.py
 pip install .